Nextremer/MINARAI-Client/README.md

 * **contextChanged** : not supported. yet use "message" event for now.

+# Release Notes

+### v0.2.0

+* follow the protocol of Minarai-Dialogue-Hub v0.1.0
+    * response from DialogueHub
+        * response now has two top level attribute `body` and `head`
+        * ordinal response is enclosed into body attribute of the response.
+        * systemContext is enclosed into body attribute of the response.
+    * listening Error event
+    * language options( see `constructor options` and `send method options` part )

 # For Developpers

 after clone this repository and at the project root,,